zjfjack/JZCalendarWeekView/README.md

 ## License

-JZCalendarView is available under the MIT license.
-See the [LICENSE](https://github.com/zjfjack/JZCalendarView/blob/master/LICENSE)  for more info.
+JZCalendarWeekView is available under the MIT license.
+See the [LICENSE](https://github.com/zjfjack/JZCalendarWeekView/blob/master/LICENSE)  for more info.